danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 An operation coordinator performs a set of operations and completes with a list of errors, which can be empty if all operations complete without error.
-Depending on the coordinator, these errors can be in order of execution or completely random.
+Depending on the coordinator, errors can arrive in order or completely random.

-We can now create coordinators that implement this protocol in various ways.
+We can now create coordinator implementations that implement this protocol in various ways.
 Let's start with a concurrent one:

 ```swift
 class ConcurrentOperationCoordinator: OperationCoordinator {